Fear mongering or fact? 4 reasons why now is different.

 The rapid spread of information in today’s globalized world means that cultural influences evolve faster than ever.
 Audiences are exposed to a wider array of ideas and perspectives at a rapid pace.

-And it’s not just about products.
+It’s not just about products.
 Consumers are more aware of injustices, crises, and movements worldwide, and collective action can quickly become global.

 In fact, 64% of consumers now say they’ll buy from or boycott a brand based solely on its position on social or political issues.